o365hq/o365hq.com/content/blog/Office 365 Phishing Attacks.md

 IT Partner provides a wide range of tools to improve security in Office 365 and help with implementation of anti-phishing options.
-With IT Partner's comprehensive services, IT tTeams can easily train staff members on cybersecurity and neutralize Office 365 phishing scams and other threats.
+With IT Partner's comprehensive services, IT Teams can easily train staff members on cybersecurity and neutralize Office 365 phishing scams and other threats.